Reflecting on a year of positive impact in the wellbeing space

 Reconnecting to kai and whenua

-When did food become a privilege for our people?
-The question strikes at the heart of a growing disconnection between good, nourishing kai and the people who need it most.
-This kaupapa is deeply personal for Ngāti Tamaoho Charitable Trust’s CEO Matekino Marshall who sees the lack of good food in South Auckland as a […]
+This kaupapa is deeply personal for Ngāti Tamaoho Charitable Trust’s CEO Matekino Marshall who sees the lack of good food in South Auckland as a problem when it comes to not only food security but the overall wellbeing of whānau in the area.

 A look at the first three months of 2025 with Healthy Families South Auckland